dojoengine/book/docs/pages/tutorial/dojo-starter.md

 By running this command, you've activated the spawn system, resulting in the creation of a new entity.
 This action establishes a local world that you can interact with.

-Now, go back to your GraphiQL IDE, and you will notice that you have received the subscription's results, which should look something like this:
+Now, go back to your GraphQL IDE, and you will notice that you have received the subscription's results, which should look something like this:

 ```json
 {